 What is Full Retirement Age?

-For Social Security benefit calculations, Full Retirement Age is the age at which you receive your full amount of Social Security benefits.
-It is determined by your year of birth.
+Full Retirement Age (FRA) is determined by your day and year of birth.
+It is the age at which you receive your full amount of Social Security benefits.

 Social Security considers you to have attained an age the day before your birthday, so the calendar years in the table below apply to someone born on January 2 of that year to someone born on January 1 of the following year.
 Keeping that in mind, here is full retirement age by year of birth: